New Godzilla X Kong Film Continues To Lead Chinese Box Office - UrduPoint

 New Godzilla X Kong Film Continues To Lead Chinese Box Office

-The domestic romance film "Viva La Vida" took third place, raking in 3.27 million yuan of daily box office revenue.
+The animated film "Kung Fu Panda 4" took third place, raking in 6.44 million yuan in box office revenue on the day.

 Recent Stories